Wendy Wyland: Post-swimming professions

-She moved back to Rochester, New York in the mid-1990s, where she ran the Webster Aquatic Center and then was the head swimming and diving coach pool manager at Rochester Institute of Technology.
-She died unexpectedly in Rochester, New York.
-An annual competition, The Wendy Wyland Invitational, bears her name in memorial.
+She moved back to Rochester, New York in the mid-1990s, where she soon took a position as the director of development and public relations at Continuing Development Services, a firm that helped Rochester residents struggling with disabilities.
+She ran the Webster Aquatic Center and then was the head swimming and diving coach and pool manager at Rochester Institute of Technology.